favonia/cloudflare-ddns/README.markdown

 ## 🛡️ Security

-<details><summary>🚷 The superuser privilege is immediately dropped after the program starts.</summary>
+<details><summary>🚷 The superuser privilege is immediately dropped after the updater starts.</summary>

-The program honors `PGID` and `PUID` and will drop Linux capabilities (divided superuser privileges).
+The updater honors `PGID` and `PUID` and will drop Linux capabilities (divided superuser privileges).
 </details>

 <details><summary>🔌 The source code depends on four external libraries (outside the Go project).</summary>